Do expats from Ohio still need to pay state taxes?

 Definition: An individual is considered a resident if Ohio is their domicile, meaning it's their permanent legal residence.
 Temporary absences from the state do not change this status.

-Tax Implications: Ohio imposes income tax on all income of resident individuals, even if that income is earned outside of Ohio or the United States.
-Residents are taxed on their worldwide income.
+Tax Implications: Ohio imposes state income tax on all income of resident individuals, even if that income is earned outside of Ohio or the United States.
+In other words, residents are taxed on their worldwide income, wherever and how generated.

 Nonresident